PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:23:29
+Last updated: 2024-04-02 16:25:36
-Random Quote: Always be a first-rate version of yourself, instead of a second-rate version of somebody else. - Judy Garland
+Random Quote: To be wronged is nothing unless you continue to remember it. - Confucius